azureossd/azureossd.github.io/_posts/2024-01-18-Changing-php-fpm-pm-settings-in-App-Service-Wordpress-on-Linux.md

 This post describes how to change php-fpm settings in Wordpress on App Service Linux.

 # Overview
+**Note**: This is regarding the [Wordress on Linux "marketplace" image](https://learn.microsoft.com/en-us/azure/app-service/quickstart-wordpress) and _not_ about using a PHP 8.x "Blessed image" with a Wordpress installation.
+These are two different products.

 Wordpress on App Service Linux Docker Images utilize `php-fpm`, which can have various settings be changed if needed.
 The current settings are set to generous defaults, notably the following which are some of the more popular ones:

 ```conf